-iving Death was formed in 1981 in Velbert, Germany featuring their original line-up of Thorsten Bergmann (vocals), Reiner Kelch (guitar), Frank Fricke (guitar), Dieter Kelch (bass) and Frank Schubring (drums).
+iving Death was formed in 1981 in Velbert, Germany featuring their original line-up of Thorsten Bergmann (vocals), brothers Reiner Kelch (guitar) and Dieter Kelch (bass), Frank Fricke (guitar), and Frank Schubring (drums).
 Starting out as a simple heavy metal band, a year later they recorded their self-titled demo, resulting in 1983 in a deal with 'Earthshaker'.

 Vengeance From Hell (1984), with Harald Lutze replacing Schubring, was an inauspicious start despite selling well on independent charts.
 The songwriting resembled a cheap early Metallica clone, and Thorsten "Toto" Bergmann's vocals were underdeveloped.
 The inclusion of Andreas Oberhoff on drums, after they fired Lutze, didn't help.
 The failings continued during much of their early releases, including Metal Revolution (1985) and the Watch Out EP (1985).
 The Back To The Weapons (1986) release saw Atomic Steif step in to take over drums.

 By the time 1987 rolled around, half of their career was over just when the band finally picked up steam and started producing some listenable albums such as the Mekong Delta-like Protected From Reality (1987), on the independent 'Aaarrg' label; the album featuring progressive thrash riffing.
 It turned out the Mekong Delta similarity was no coincidence, as it was later revealed that the two guitarists from Living Death were also the mystery guitarists in Mekong Delta, back in the time when Mekong Delta's members were all shrouded in mystery.